 Name That Tune!

 Obviously music is a very important feature for special occasions.
 The music page on my website is titled “Partial Song List” because, although there are more than 160 pieces on my website list, I’m always adding new pieces, and there isn’t room to list every single piece I can play or have in my files.
-This includes music for orchestra, weddings, funerals, Christmas (sacred and secular), Hanukkah, parties, Celtic music, classical, standards from the “Great American Songbook,” New Age, light jazz, hymns, music from movies, TV, and Broadway shows; the list is long and always growing.
+This includes music for orchestra, weddings, funerals, Christmas (sacred and secular), Hanukkah, parties, popular tunes, Celtic music, classical, standards from the “Great American Songbook,” New Age, light jazz, hymns, music from movies, TV, and Broadway shows; the list is long and always growing.

 Some clients ask if I can play music not on my song list.
 I like to keep an open mind and open ears.
 We are so fortunate today to have amazing amounts of written music available via online retailers; a small percentage is arranged specially for harp; most is not.
 So we end up using a lot of piano music and making our own arrangements from that.
 (I have published four arrangements specifically for harp which are carried by the major harp music retailers: “A Thousand Years,” “Thinking Out Loud,” “Believe,” and “Wexford Carol.”)